wiard/punkbank/README.md

 # Use Cases

-## 1. Physical Ownership and Virtual Ownership:
+## 1. Reallife Ownership or Virtual Possesiveness - what's the DIFFERENCE:

 Umeko discovers a unique use case where physical and virtual ownership intersect.
 In the expansive realm of Bitmaps, representing open digital space, individuals seamlessly transfer ownership of real-world assets like homes or cars.
 Parcels, as real values embedded in Bitmaps, mirror these transactions securely.
 This ensures a transparent and immutable record, reducing reliance on intermediaries and fostering trust in transactions.